How Solar Helps Housebuilders Meet EPC Targets

 What Are EPC Ratings and SAP Scores?

-SAP assessments consider a range of factors: insulation, heating systems, ventilation, lighting, and on-site renewable energy sources.
 For new builds, improving the SAP score is the clearest route to achieving the EPC B rating increasingly demanded by lenders, planners and buyers alike.

-How Solar Improves SAP and EPC Ratings
+How Solar Panels Improve EPC Ratings in the UK

 Therefore, the more energy provided by solar, the lower the home’s carbon footprint and the better its overall SAP score and EPC rating.